garbanzos/CS4238Assignment1/tanyiyan-a0127051-cs4238-assignment-1-report.md

 ### Shellcode with no "/bin/sh" string hardcoded

-One way of obfuscating shellcode so that there is no hardcoded "/bin/sh" string is to perform some arithmetic or logical operations on the string, use the resulting string in the shellcode and add some instructions to the shellcode to reverse the arithmetic or logical operations that was performed on the string.
+One way of obfuscating shellcode so that there is no hardcoded `"/bin/sh"` string is to perform some arithmetic or logical operations on the string, use the resulting string in the shellcode and add some instructions to the shellcode to reverse the arithmetic or logical operations that was performed on the string.

-In order words, I replaced the following instructions, that pushes the hardcoded strings onto the stack, in the original shellcode:
+In order words, I replaced the following assembly instructions, that pushes the hardcoded strings onto the stack, in the original shellcode:
 ```
 pushl   $0x68732f2f
 pushl   $0x6e69622f
 ```
-With the following instructions:
+With the following assembly instructions:
 ```
 movl <"//sh" after operation 1>,%edx
 perform inverse of operation 1 on %edx